Zero Net Energy

 ZNE Status: Pending Verification

-The most effective way of verifying the status of a zero net energy (ZNE) building is via third party verification.
-I have had the opportunity to work on the design and operation of several ZNE projects which have been verified by a third party through a certification system.
+The most effective way of verifying the status of a net zero energy (NZE) building is via third-party verification.
+Griffin EnerG has had the opportunity to work on the design and operation of several NZE projects which have been verified by a third party through a certification system.
 The Living Building Challenge, Green Globes, and the International Living Future Institute’s (ILFI) zero energy certification are relevant work examples illustrated below.

 Holladay, UT